Yana language: Regional variation

 Northern Yana, Central Yana, and Yahi were well recorded by Edward Sapir through work with Betty Brown, Sam Batwi, and Ishi respectively.
 Only a small collection of words and phrases of Southern Yana (more properly, Northern Yahi) were recorded by Sapir in his work with Sam Batwi, who spoke the dialect only in his childhood.
 Because Southern Yana is poorly attested, it is unclear how many additional subdialects there may have been.

 Northern and Central Yana are close, differing mainly in phonology (mostly by innovations in Northern Yana), and Southern Yana and Yahi are similarly close.
 The two pairs differ from each other in phonological, lexical, and grammatical elements, and can only be understood by the other side with difficulty.

 Classification

 Yana is often classified in the Hokan superstock.
 Sapir suggested a grouping of Yana within a Northern Hokan sub-family with Karuk, Chimariko, Shastan, Palaihnihan, and Pomoan.
 Contemporary linguists generally consider Yana to be a language isolate.

-The use of bipartite verb stem formation in Yana is not a Hokan characteristic, but is used in other non-Hokan languages in the area, suggesting that Yana has stayed geographically stable.

 Characteristics

 Yana employs 22 consonants and 5 vowels.
 It is polysynthetic and agglutinative, with a subject-verb-object word order.
 Verbs contain much meaning through affixation.
 Like some other California languages, direction is very important: All verbs of motion must contain a different directional affix.

 Unlike other languages of the region, Yana has different word forms used by male and female speakers.
+This is not used in the Yahi dialect, however.